hurrdurr-tera/learn-to-play/README.md

 autochain travers cut, ROB, reaping slash, poison blade.<br>
 auto use scyte and A-scyte<br>

-Other class will come later.
+Other classes will come later.